sachinym/Github-Advanced-Security/Module2-SecretScanning.md

 ## Lab Objectives
 In this lab, you will perform:

-- Task 1: Turn on secret scanning for the entire organization.
-Review results
+- Task 1: Turn on secret scanning for the entire organization aand review results
 - Task 2: Turn on push protection and try pushing a new secret (a GitHub token) into a repository
 - Task 3: Create a custom secret pattern and view the results
 - Task 4: Understand the results